hugoisprogramming/HugFlix/README.md

 1. Go to http://localhost:8112
 2. Type 'deluge' and then click 'Login'
 3. Click on 'Yes' to change the default Password
+4. If a 'Connection Manager' window appears, select the first line and click on 'Connect'
-4. A window will open, in the 'WebUI Password' section, type the old password (deluge) and your new password then click 'Apply'
+5. A 'Preferences' window will open, in the 'Interface' tab and in the 'WebUI Password' section, type the old password (deluge) and your new password then click 'Apply'.
+Close the window.
-5. In the same window (Preferences), go to 'Plugins' section and tick 'Label', then click 'Apply'
+6. Open 'Preferences' again (top of the page).
+Go to 'Plugins' section and tick 'Label', then click 'Apply' and close the window.

 --> Go back to [Downloader Configuration](#downloader-configuration)

 ### Label configuration

 1. Go to http://localhost:8112
-2. Click on 'Preferences'
-3. In the 'Labels' section on the left, a new label 'tv-sonarr' has appeared
+2. In the 'Labels' section on the left (under 'Filters'), a new label 'tv-sonarr' has appeared
-4. Click right on it -> 'Label Options'
+3. Click right on it -> 'Label Options'
-5. In the 'Folders' tab, tick 'Apply folder settings' and 'Move completed to', then fill the field with '/Series' and click 'Ok'
+4. In the 'Queue' tab, tick 'Apply queue settings', 'Auto Managed' and 'Stop seed at ratio', and set the ratio to 0
+5. Click 'Ok'

 ### Download folder configuration